al-bimani/redux-saga-auth/README.md

-this is a react auth app using redux-saga and some ideas. using mysql as database, material-ui as css library
+This is a react auth app using redux-saga and some ideas. using mysql as database, material-ui as css library

-# install
+# Install
 you need to download and install xampp first.